How to Grow Giant Sunflower Plants

 Many believe it is also the best looking of the giant sunflowers.
 An enormous

-for roasting, too.
+are great for roasting, too.

 American Giant Hybrid - This variety produces very tall